uazgraduatecollege/developer-essentials/examples/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Provide instructions that will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them.
+Describe the things you need to install the software and how to install them.

 ```
 Give examples